November 22, 2013

 Is there any one story of an animal here that has really captured the entire experience thus far?

-A photographer friend sent an image of a placard placed on top of a dog kennel in the middle of the street which read “INT HUMANE SOCIETY PLEASE HELP ME, BUBBA”.
+A photographer friend sent an image of a placard placed on top of a dog kennel in the middle of the street which read “INT HUMANE SOCIETY PLEASE HELP ME, BUBBA.”
 We assumed this must be a plea from an owner who wanted help for his dog and we made it a mission to try to find this location and help this animal.
-Incredibly, we were able to find the location, and we came upon the cutest six-month-old puppy who showered our team with kisses and hugs before we could even offer him food or water.
+Incredibly, we were able to find the location, and we came upon the cutest six-month-old puppy who showered our team with kisses and hugs before we could even offer her food or water.

 The owner came over, very emotional and overwhelmed by our response.
 He only knew of our team because he had read about our work in the Philippines during previous disasters.
 He had no idea if we really existed and had just put up a placard because he was desperate, with no food or water left for his beloved Bubba, and we were the only agency he had heard of that helped animals.
 It was an emotional moment for the team and everyone except Bubba cried.
 This moment captured the bond between one man and his dog, and his hope against all odds that someone he had only imagined to exist would answer his call.